top of page

 I run back into the war zone.

 The memories from that night are scattered, and dulled by time, but I remember seeing myself from above, like my mind had been pulled out of my body.
-Like I was wittnessing, instead of living.
+Like I was witnessing, instead of living.

-My arms are extended, reaching towards the girl I’d spent 28 seasons making countless memories with.
 Theres a reality where I was able to grab her hands and pull her to safety... but in this one, I see the glint of a bottle and the weighted force behind it hurtling towards my head.

 Then, everything goes black.